RISK MANAGEMENT FUND

 TOWN OF OCEAN CITY

 Interest earnings are expected to increase in FY 24, as interest rates have increased over the past year.
 The expenses for this division are separated into four categories: General liability, Auto claims and insurance, Property and Worker’s compensation.
 Expenses in these four categories are allocated to each department based on a formula determined by an actuarial study done every few years.
-Worker’s compensation costs are the most expensive of these three categories, making up roughly 43% of the Risk Management budget.
+Worker’s compensation costs are the most expensive of these three categories, making up roughly 40% of the Risk Management budget.

 CHANGES IN OPERATIONS: